Pico Iyer: Early life

 Iyer was born Siddharth Pico Raghavan Iyer in Oxford, England, the son of Indian parents.
 His father was Raghavan N. Iyer, a philosopher and political theorist then enrolled in doctoral studies at the University of Oxford.

 His mother was the religious scholar and teacher Nandini Nanak Mehta.
 He is the great-great-grandson of Indian Gujarati writer Mahipatram Nilkanth.
 Both of his parents grew up in India then went to England for tertiary education.
 His name is a combination of the Buddha's name, Siddhartha, and that of the Italian Renaissance philosopher Pico della Mirandola.

 When Iyer was seven, in 1964, his family moved to California, when his father started working with the Center for the Study of Democratic Institutions, a California-based think tank, and started teaching at University of California, Santa Barbara.
 For over a decade, Iyer moved between schools and college in England and his parents' home in California.

 He was a King's Scholar at Eton College, and studied at Magdalen College, Oxford and was awarded a congratulatory double first in English literature in 1978.
 He then received an A.M. in literature from Harvard University in 1980.
 He received the Oxford MA in 1982.

 Career

 Iyer taught writing and literature at Harvard before joining Time in 1982 as a writer on world affairs.
 Since then, he has travelled widely, from North Korea to Easter Island, and from Paraguay to Ethiopia, while writing works of non-fiction and two novels, including Video Night in Kathmandu (1988), The Lady and the Monk (1991), The Global Soul (2000) and The Man Within My Head (2012).
 He is also a frequent speaker at literary festivals and universities around the world.
 He delivered popular TED talks in 2013, 2014, 2016 and 2019 and has twice been a Fellow at the World Economic Forum in Davos.

 In 2019, he served as Ferris Professor of Journalism at Princeton University, Guest Director of the Telluride Film Festival.
 He was also the first writer-in-residence at Raffles Hotel Singapore, where he released his book, This Could be Home (2019), which explores Singapore's heritage through its landmarks.

+Iyer played Ram Sethi, the fictional head of the International Table Tennis Federation, in Josh Safdie's 2025 sports comedy-drama film Marty Supreme.
+He was one of a number of non-professional actors portraying characters in the film.